demirdegerli/multi-dimensional-tic-tac-toe/README.md

 # Multi Dimensional Tic-Tac-Toe Algorithm
-Yeah, I know this is bad and spaghetti code :D
+Yeah, I know this is bad and spaghetti code :D But it works with no issues.

+Took 5-6 hours to write from scratch.

 This is an algorithm that I made for fun.
 The idea is came from my friend.
 Basically two bots play the multi dimensional tic-tac-toe.
 Interactive mode can be enabled so the game can be played between the computer and human too.